ssjshields/archetype-counter/README.md

 > Count will be inconsistent or fail all together if typeface is not legible for conversion

+> Counter automatically ensures your Default theme has these values

 &nbsp;
 # Expectations
 > Counter must be in counting mode before "A wild `monster` appeared!" text displays